TedHusted/awake/awake.md/awake.md

 Idisi: Alle von ihnen.

-Ally: Eĉ artefaritaj lingvoj
+Ally: Eĉ artefaritaj lingvoj.

-Idisi: Esperato loquor, et linguae mortuae
+Idisi: Esperato loquor, et linguae mortuae.

 Ally: I’m convinced.
 The member who asked similar questions is Nelson Behr, SI Researcher.
 I’ll replay the chat for you.

 ###

-The towering glass façade of the Pulse building reflects the bright blue sky of the city, its sleek, modern design looming above the bustling street.
+The towering glass façade of the Pulse building reflects the bright blue sky of the city.
+The building’s sleek, modern design looms above the bustling street.

 Inside, polished floors gleam under soft ambient lighting.
 A gentle hum of activity fills the air as employees pass through security checkpoints.
 Photo IDs glow faintly as the badges are scanned: a picture of controlled efficiency.